elena/paeps/paep-3-mission/README.md

 groups, which means they can falter if those individual change jobs, or stop being actively involved in the organisation of that user group.

-One of the goals of establishing a formal organisation is to help improve this situation such that some of these relations can be more formalised, such that local sponsorship and hosting agreements are able to continue even after the individuals that initially set up these relationships, but have since moved on.
-A further goal is to attempt to broaden connections made with national
+One of the goals of establishing a formal organisation is to put more explicit structures in place to help maintain and grow these relationships, such that local sponsorship and hosting agreements are able to continue even after the individuals that initially set them up (on either side) have moved on.

-(or multinational) organisations with offices in multiple locations to support their local Python user groups in multiple locations, not just the location where an initial connection is made.
+A further goal is to attempt to broaden connections made with national (or multinational) organisations with offices in multiple locations to support their local Python user groups in all of those locations, not just the location where an initial connection is made.

-In the other direction, there may be organisations that recognise the potential recruiting and knowledge transfer benefits of being more actively involved with their local Python community, but don't have anyone already on staff that can help them facilitate those connections.
+In the other direction, there may be organisations that recognise the potential recruiting and knowledge transfer benefits of being more actively involved with their local Python community, but don't have anyone already on staff that can personally facilitate those connections.
 In such situations, it would be part of the mission of Python Australia to help those organisations establish the connections they may otherwise struggle to make.